Axway/amplify-central/content/en/docs/manage_asset_catalog/tags_attributes_categories.md

 3. Press **Enter** or click **+** to add the new category to the list of categories.
 4. Click **Save** or **Save Draft & Exit**.

-### Multi-languages

-If you use Category to be seen on the Marketplace, it is possible to add their translation so that they can be viewed differently based on the Marketplace language settings.

-By default 4 languages are available : English / French / German / Brazilian Portuguese

-You will need 2 things:

-* the category default language
-* the category translation languages